C

 By creation.dev

 As of April 2026, Roblox has fundamentally changed how games reach players.
-According to a major announcement on the Roblox Developer Forum that received over 2,700 replies and 21,000 likes, all new public games must now pass an evaluation process before becoming discoverable on the platform.
+According to a major announcement on the Roblox Developer Forum, all new public games must now pass an evaluation process before becoming discoverable on the platform.
 This represents the most significant shift in Roblox's publishing workflow since the platform's creation, affecting millions of developers worldwide.
+The new publishing requirements officially launch on May 19, 2026, giving developers a concrete deadline to prepare for these changes.

 The change stems from Roblox's need to maintain trust with users, parents, and policymakers as the platform scales to unprecedented levels.
+The update ties into broader platform changes launching in May 2026, including Roblox Kids and Roblox Select (age-based platform versions), the replacement of Premium with Roblox Plus, and stricter content standards affecting developers, players, and the platform ecosystem.
 While existing published games remain unaffected, any new game or unpublished experience seeking public visibility must now demonstrate quality standards and policy compliance before launch.

 What Changed in Roblox's Publishing Process?

-Roblox now requires a mandatory review period before games can be published publicly.
+Roblox now requires a mandatory review period with real-time moderation before games can be published publicly.

 Previously, developers could publish games instantly and see them appear in search and discovery systems immediately.
-The new system introduces a multi-day evaluation window where Roblox reviews games for quality standards and policy compliance.
+The new system introduces a multi-day evaluation window where Roblox reviews games for quality standards and policy compliance, supplemented by real-time moderation systems.
 Games remain in "Under Review" status during this period and cannot be made public until approved.

 This applies specifically to games that will be publicly discoverable — not private games used for testing with friends or closed development.
 If you're keeping your game private or using it exclusively with a small group, the evaluation process doesn't apply.
 The moment you want to make your game public and searchable, however, it enters the review queue.